 - Walking and hiking spots abound

 If you’re up for hiking, there are plenty of spots to choose from.
-The Le Morne Brabant mountain in the south-west is a Unesco World Heritage Site and is a fairly tough hike to summit, taking around 3-4 hours.
+The Le Morne Brabant Mountain in the south-west is a Unesco World Heritage Site and is a fairly tough hike to the summit, taking around 3-4 hours.
 For younger kids, there’s a far gentler 3km walk you can do around La Vallée de Ferney, a 200-hectare forest and wildlife sanctuary for rare and endangered indigenous tree species, which also has wonderful views of the south-east of the island.
 Domaine de l’Etoile is a 1200 hectare private nature reserve with trails to the top of the Bambou mountain range, while the Black River Gorges National Park with its thick forests offers a window into what the island was like before it was inhabited.

 - Discover the islets

 Some of the best views of Mauritius’s coastline are by boat – so book a day trip to one of the many surrounding islets.
-Choose from short trips of just a few hours to longer day trips where you may visit several islands, as well as stop for lunch along the way.
-In the north you can see Gabriel Island and Flat Island where you can snorkel, swim and wander along the pristine beaches.
-To the east, off Trou d’Eau Douce, Ile aux Cerfs lies within the island’s largest lagoon, offering breathtaking beaches, five restaurants and a bar, plus kayaking, paragliding and even golf (Bernard Langer designed a 18 -hole championship golf course here).
-Off the West Coast is the much quieter Ile aux Benitiers, named after the rocky outcrop resembling a clam shell (benitier).
+Choose from short trips of just a few hours to longer day trips where you may visit several islands, as well as a stop for lunch along the way.
+In the north, you can see Gabriel Island and Flat Island where you can snorkel, swim and wander along the pristine beaches.
+To the east, off Trou d’Eau Douce, Ile aux Cerfs lies within the island’s largest lagoon, offering breathtaking beaches, five restaurants and a bar, plus kayaking, paragliding and even golf (Bernard Langer designed an 18 -hole championship golf course here).
+Off the West Coast is the much quieter Ile aux Benitiers, named after the rocky outcrop resembling a clamshell (benitier).